RaphiHD/andors-trail/AndorsTrail/docs/wip/travellingNPC.md

    a stale `travelPath` would become a live bug if that check were ever relaxed or reordered).

+## Future extension point: pausing travel for other activities

+Not designed or implemented here — this is deliberately just a note on where a future "activity system" (deciding a travelling monster should stop to hunt, roam, or do something else instead of continuing its journey) would attach, written down now because the refinement phase that shaped this attachment point (see `PLAN_refinement.md`'s R6) is fresh.
+The activity system itself needs its own separate design pass; don't treat anything below as a decision already made about it.

+**The attachment point that exists today:** `Monster.travelPauseReason` (nullable enum, currently the only case is `resting`, from R5) plus `MonsterMovementController.handleTravelPause`/`beginTravelPause` — the generalized "stand still for a data-driven number of ticks, correcting the ETA" mechanism R5's resting originally implemented one-off, then R6 factored out specifically so a second pause reason wouldn't need its own parallel copy.
+A future activity system's minimum obligations, reusing this exact mechanism rather than inventing a second one:

+- **Suspend tick-driven movement the same way resting does** — call `beginTravelPause(m, SomeNewReason, ticks)` to start, and let `handleTravelPause` (already called at the top of `determineMonsterNextPosition`'s travel branch) continue it tick by tick.
+  No changes needed to that call site itself for a new reason to work.
+- **Correct the ETA the same way R5 established, unconditionally.** Any activity that delays a journey must grow `travelPath.predictedTime` and the current/later legs' `cumulatedDistance` by the paused duration — `beginTravelPause` already does this via `correctTravelPathForPause` for free, for *any* reason, not just resting.
+Skipping it (e.g. a future reason that bypasses `beginTravelPause` and stops the monster some other way) would desync off-screen wall-clock interpolation from on-screen reality exactly as the Phase 0 cross-cutting concern warns about.
+- **Reason-specific cleanup stays reason-specific.** `onTravelPauseEnded` dispatches on `travelPauseReason` for exactly this purpose — resting's own follow-up (starting `Monster.travelRestCooldownRemaining`) is scoped to the `resting` case there and nowhere else, specifically so it doesn't leak into whatever a future activity needs when *its* pause ends.
+A future reason with its own post-pause bookkeeping (e.g. a cooldown before the same activity can trigger again) would add its own case the same way, not touch resting's.

+**Explicitly open questions for that future, separate planning pass — not answered here:**
+- Whether an NPC resumes the *same* `travelPath` after an activity ends, or whether the activity fully replaces travel for a while (e.g. abandoning the journey rather than pausing it).
+- Whether an activity can be interrupted by combat/aggression, and if so what happens to the in-progress pause/ETA correction.
+- Whether `isTravelling` (`travellingNPC_dataSchema.md` §3.3) needs a third
+  state, distinct from both "travelling" and "not travelling", for scripts to correctly query a monster that's currently paused for an activity rather than either actively travelling or done.

 ## The manual test bed: `traveltest1` / `traveltest2`

 A purpose-built pair of maps exists for exercising this feature by hand, and